 - 9.2 s spray for the 10.2 oz. canister, the longest on this list (approximately 7 s for the 8.1 oz. canister)

-- Safety cap is easy to remove with one thumb
+- The safety cap is easy to remove with one thumb

 - 2% capsaicin, the maximum allowed by the EPA

-- Glow-in-the-dark safety clip with safety tie to prevent you losing it
+- Glow-in-the-dark safety clip with a safety tie to prevent you from losing it

 - Sold with a holster

-- Shelf life of 4 years from date of manufacture
+- Shelf life of 4 years from the date of manufacture

 The Bad…

-- Quality of the holster a bit flimsy and too tight to easily remove the spray can
+- The quality of the holster is a bit flimsy and too tight to remove the spray can easily

-- Larger size can be awkward to carry
+- A larger size can be awkward to carry

 Counter Assault Deterrent is popular, with an impressive spray time and a holster included in the deal.